-In one of the few food-related environmental podcasts on Earth.Org’s list, Matt Eastland and Lukxmi Balathasan examine the biggest challenges facing the food system, and the innovations and entrepreneurs looking to solve them.
+In The Food Fight, one of the few food-related environmental podcasts on Earth.Org’s list, Matt Eastland and Lukxmi Balathasan examine the biggest challenges facing the food system, and the innovations and entrepreneurs looking to solve them.
 They ask some difficult questions including “Can we trust the food we eat?” and “Can we really feed 10 billion people by 2050?”

 Produced by Nature Journal, the last of these environmental podcasts on our list brings listeners the best stories from the world of science each week.
 Topics range from astronomy to zoology and highlight the most exciting research from each issue of Nature Journal.
 Featuring interviews with the scientists behind the results, the podcasts provide in-depth analysis from Nature’s journalists and editors.

 14. So Hot Right Now